-7. Each week, during the last hour of the evening Open Day, we have a small social gathering and collectively review the proposals.
+7. Each week, currently on Tuesdasy nights, we have a social gathering and collectively review the proposals.
 Sometimes we'll combine this with other experiments; sometimes we play music and dance or cut hair or fix our bikes.
 This is the minimum 'admin meeting' that happens and it's open to everyone to participate and have a say.

 8. At these meetings, proposals with the most pledged Ŧs are more likely to be scheduled, but of course it depends on other factors such as time, energy, and resources.
 If you have a proposal with enough Ŧs, then you should come to this meeting and assist with the practical stuff.
 You can also turn up to propose experiments offline, for example if you don't have a computer-device (though then I don't know how you're reading this).
 Plus, they are kinda fun.